A (MUST KNOW) Collection Of Interesting Spiritual Terms with Meanings

-Astral projection is a type of out-of-body experience, or OBE.
-All beings have basically two ‘bodies,’ which are the physical and the astral.
+Astral projection is a type of out-of-body experience or OBE.
+All beings have basically two ‘bodies,’ which are the physical and astral.

 The astral body is sort of like your spirit or soul.
 Beliefs in astral projection are rooted in various forms of spirituality, and particularly the concept of the afterlife.

 Divination is the use of ritual to achieve knowledge about something.
 One who is divining information uses signs, omens, events, or contact with a higher being to ascertain this knowledge.
-Fortune telling is a type of divination.
+For example, fortune-telling is a type of divination.

 It is unknown why this symbol can be found in such a diversity of traditions, but its existence gives credence to the idea that all of these faiths and practices at one time had a common origin.